overture-stack/website/markdown/documentation/guides/administration/portalcustomization.md

 -  `documentType` informs arranger of the mapping type being used by Maestro, `analysis` or `file` centric

-<Note title="Learn More">For more information related to Overture see our administration guide covering index mappings</Note>
+<Note title="Learn More">For more information on index mappings and index centricity, see our [administration guide covering index mappings.](/documentation/guides/administration/indexmapping/)</Note>

 ## Extended Configuration

-The extended configuration file defines all the fields and admin-defined display names that you wish to use within your front-end portal interface.

-Below we have provided a simplified list taken from our QuickStart extended.json configuration:
+The extended.json configuration file defines all the fields and display names you wish to populate your front-end portal with.
+Below, we have provided a simplified list taken from our [QuickStart extended.json](https://github.com/overture-stack/composer/blob/develop/configurationFiles/arrangerConfigs/extended.json) configuration:

 ```JSON
 {